ska-sa/katcp-python/doc/tutorial.rst

         server.join()

-Notice that :class:`MyServer` has two special class attributes :const:`VERSION_INFO` and :const:`BUILD_INFO`. :const:`VERSION_INFO` gives the version of the server API.
+Notice that :class:`MyServer` has three special class attributes :const:`VERSION_INFO`, :const:`BUILD_INFO` and :const:`PROTOCOL_INFO`. :const:`VERSION_INFO` gives the version of the server API.
 Many implementations might use the same :const:`VERSION_INFO`. :const:`BUILD_INFO` gives the version of the software that provides the device.
-Each device implementation should have a unique :const:`BUILD_INFO`.
+Each device implementation should have a unique :const:`BUILD_INFO`. :const:`PROTOCOL_INFO` is an instance of :class:`ProtocolFlags` that describes the KATCP dialect spoken by the server.
+If not specified, it defaults to the latest implemented version of KATCP, with all supported optional features.
+Using a version different from the default may change server behaviour; furthermore version info may need to be passed to the :function:`@request` and :function:`@return_reply` decorators.

 The :meth:`setup_sensors` method registers :class:`Sensor <katcp.Sensor>` objects with
 the device server.
 The base class uses this information to implement the :samp:`?sensor-list`,